 - Leave the pudding overnight in the refrigerator.

-- Turn out and serve with Jalna Low Fat Vanilla Creamy Yoghurt or Jalna Sweet and Creamy Greek Yoghurt
+- Serve with Jalna Low Fat Vanilla Yoghurt or Jalna Sweet and Creamy Yoghurt